Kfayyy/Google-AI-Studio-Optimizer/README.md

 - Configurable cache system
 - Lightweight floating UI

+## Description

+Google AI Studio Optimizer is a lightweight userscript that improves performance in long Google AI Studio conversations by reducing DOM overload and optimizing message rendering.

+It limits the number of visible messages, adds optional code block collapsing, and manages cached content during extended sessions.

+Everything runs locally in your browser.
+No network requests, no tracking, and no modification of AI responses.

+## Key features

+* Reduces lag in long conversations
+* Limits rendered chat messages (you can configure how many messages are loaded)
+* Collapses code blocks automatically (expand/collapse all visible blocks with a button)
+* Lightweight caching system (configurable cache size)
+* Optional DOM cleanup for improved performance
+* Simple floating control panel

+## 🎯 Goal

+Make long Google AI Studio sessions faster and more responsive without changing how the AI works.

 ## Installation

 ### 1. Install Tampermonkey
 https://www.tampermonkey.net/

 ### 2. Install the script
 Download:
 google-ai-studio-optimizer.user.js

 ### 3. Open Google AI Studio
 https://aistudio.google.com/

 ---